Tilak-Shenoy/MCP-Deployment/README.md

 ## Deployment

-Add the following configuration to your installation guide or configuration file:
+Add the following configuration to your configuration file:
+(settings -> developer -> Edit config) in Claude Desktop

 ```json
 "Deployment": {